j3ffyang/container/README.md

 ## Document Objective
 - Document the environment built for our development and production
-- Everything is in docker
+- Everything is in container

 ## Deployment